kekyo/ILAsm.Managed/README.md

 ## What is this?

-Mono IL assembler exactly ported to .NET, .NET Core and .NET Frameworks.
+Mono CIL assembler exactly ported to .NET, .NET Core and .NET Frameworks.

 Target platforms: